 WateReuse Arizona

 WateReuse Arizona is comprised of state water professionals working together to encourage and assist communities achieve sustainable water supplies through reclamation and reuse.
-WateReuse Arizona annually holds a Symposium.
+WateReuse Arizona holds a Symposium every summer.

 Call for Award Nominations

 We are accepting nominations for Person of the Year, Project of the Year and Program of the year.
-The deadline to submit your nomination is May 31, 2024.
-WateReuse Arizona will announce awards at the 2024 Arizona Water Reuse Symposium in Flagstaff.
+The deadline to submit your nomination is May 31, 2025.
+WateReuse Arizona will announce awards at the 2025 Arizona Water Reuse Symposium in Flagstaff, AZ.
 Winners will also be submitted to the national awards committee by the Arizona section.
 Learn more details about awards criteria and how to submit a nomination here.

 Advanced Water Purification